ActiveBrainAtlas/MouseBrainAtlas_dev/doc/User Manuals/user_guide_pages/GUIGuide.md

 There are two ways to place annotation on images.

-## Method 1: 3-D reconstruction from manually drawn contours.
+## Method 1: Manually draw contours and reconstruct 3-D structure from them.

 Create or edit contours.
 For complete instructions on how to interact with GUI, see [User Interface README](gui/README.md).